NucleosidesProtected NucleosidesNucleotidesPhosphoramiditesSuccinatesDyes & QuenchersOthers

 Concentration and Size: 5U/μL

-Unit Definition: One unit is defined as the amount of enzyme required to catalyze the incorporation of 10 nmoles of dNTPs into acid insoluble material in 30 minutes at 75℃.
+Unit Definition: One unit is defined as the amount of enzyme that will incorporate 1nmol of AMP into RNA in a 20μL volume in 10 minutes at 37°C.

 Protocol: The standard reaction will produce ～150bp long poly(A)-tail on up to 10ug of capped or uncapped RNA from IVT reactions and co-transcriptional capping reactions need to be purified before adding to the poly(A)-tailing reaction.